diarmidmackenzie/instanced-mesh/README.md

 - It would require updates to core A-Frame, as the additional properties reported by THREE.js instanced raycasting are not currently made available by the A-Frame raycaster & cursor components.

+## Templating

+`instanced-mesh`  can be used together with templating as a way to lay out the instanced mesh members within HTML.

+[This example](https://diarmidmackenzie.github.io/instanced-mesh/examples/templating/) shows one of the examples re-worked to use templates in this way.

+It seems to run at a slightly lower frame-rate than the [equivalent example without templating](https://diarmidmackenzie.github.io/instanced-mesh/examples/coloring-blocks/), particularly when rotating the cube of blocks, and I don't yet fully understand why.
+Once the templatign has laid out the HTML, it shouldn't have any further involvement.

+The templating introduces an additional `<a-entity>` layer between the scene and the elements, and that will result in additional matrix computations, and might account for some of the difference in performance.
+It's not clear that this can account for all of the difference though.

 ## Design Considerations